184.108.40.206 Tertiary claimant for PLP in exceptional circumstances

 Where the tertiary claimant was not the primary claimant, they may be eligible where any of the following apply:

-Only one transfer of PLP to a tertiary claimant
+Only one transfer of a PPL period to a tertiary claimant

-Only one transfer of PLP to a tertiary claimant can be made during the 18 weeks of PLP, as the tertiary claimant's PPL period must immediately follow that of a secondary claimant.
+Only one transfer of PLP to a tertiary claimant can be made during the 12-week PPL period, as the tertiary claimant's PPL period must immediately follow that of a secondary claimant.

-Transfer of PLP in respect of a child occurs on a particular day, as the result of a change in primary carer for that child on and from that day.
-In order to establish entitlement to PLP, the tertiary claimant must have become the primary carer of the child on the day after the secondary claimant ceased to provide such care, i.e. this must be a continuous block of care transitioning from one carer to another without any breaks.
-This also means that the tertiary claimant must claim for and, if eligible, receive PLP in respect of the first day that they were the child's primary carer.
-The provisions relating to working while the new care arrangements for the child are being settled (1.1.W.55) enable this to occur in some situations.
+For PLP in relation to the maximum PPL period for a child, transfer of PLP occurs on a particular day, as the result of a change in primary carer for that child on and from that day.
+In order to establish entitlement to PLP for a PPL period, the tertiary claimant must have become the primary carer of the child on the day after the secondary claimant ceased to provide such care, i.e. this must be a continuous block of care transitioning from one carer to another without any breaks.
+This also means that the tertiary claimant must claim for and, if eligible, receive PLP for their PPL period in respect of the first day that they were the child's primary carer.
+The provisions relating to working while the new care arrangements for the child are being settled enable this to occur in some situations.